jonnor/embeddedml/presentations/euroscipy2023/presentation/README.md

 Assumed knowledge

 - Basic literacy in Python and proficiency in programming
-- Familiarity with core Machine Learning concepts.
+- Familiarity with core Machine Learning concepts:
 Supervised/unsupervised learning.
 Classification/regression.

 Beneficial but not neccesary